-- 9.15 Develop a fund for the maintenance of artworks created through City funding, including the Charlotte-Mecklenburg Public Art Program, the Placemaking Fund, and Capital Improvement Projects. - 9.16 Develop a fund for the maintenance and programming of public spaces. - 9.17 Continue and expand City and partner grant programs that support neighborhoods and other community organizations to undertake projects aimed at retaining local identity and charm and supporting capacity building of artists.
+- 9.13 In CIP, continue to invest in the installation of planting strips that support large trees through maturity.
+(1) - 9.14 Explore opportunities to support vulnerable neighborhoods such as weatherization and grant programs which enable low-income homeowners to remain in or move into homes and preserve historic structures, when feasible. - 9.15 Develop a fund for the maintenance of artworks created through City funding, including the Charlotte-Mecklenburg Public Art Program, the Placemaking Fund, and Capital Improvement Projects by which title to the artworks is transferred to the City upon the project's completion and maintenance instructions are provided with the transfer of title; the artwork becomes a valuable City asset. - 9.16 Develop a fund for the maintenance and programming of public spaces. - 9.17 Continue and expand City and partner grant programs that support neighborhoods and other community organizations to undertake projects aimed at retaining local identity and charm and supporting capacity building of artists.

-- 9.18 Educate community members and City staff (including inspection staff) about regulations and programs that support historic preservation. - 9.19 Enhance support of neighborhood planning and engagement to develop "neighborhood stewardship ethos" in all neighborhoods by identifying and empowering residents to be community planners and neighborhood advocates. - 9.20 Develop a formal process, such as through Neighborhood Improvement Districts, to support neighborhoods and organizations seeking to improve and enhance neighborhoods and business districts; and provide technical support and guidance for capacity building. - 9.21 Develop registries of vacant properties and large surface parking lots and work with property owners to evaluate and encourage beneficial reuse of sites.
+- 9.18 Educate community members and City staff (including inspection staff) about regulations and programs that support historic preservation. - 9.19 Enhance support of neighborhood planning and engagement to develop "neighborhood stewardship ethos" in all neighborhoods by identifying and empowering residents to be community planners and neighborhood advocates. - 9.20 Develop a formal process, such as through Neighborhood Improvement Districts, to support

-- 9.22 Create a culture of developer-community collaboration through the encouragement or requirement of Community Benefit Agreements.1 - 9.23 Through infrastructure investment and partnerships, invest in public art within neighborhoods and prioritize installations within vulnerable neighborhoods. - 9.24 Formalize a toolbox for restoration and reuse of existing structures, prioritizing historic structures. - 9.25 Formalize a process with neighborhoods and Mecklenburg County to program new and existing public spaces with culturally relevant activities.
+- neighborhoods and organizations seeking to improve and enhance neighborhoods and business districts; and provide technical support and guidance for capacity building. - 9.21 Develop regristries of vacant properties and large surface parking lots and work with property owners to evaluate and encourage beneficial reuse of sites. - 9.22 Create a culture of developer-community collaboration through the encouragement or requirement of community benefit agreements.1 - 9.23 Through infrastructure investment and partnerships, invest in public art within neighborhoods and prioritize installations within vulnerable neighborhoods. - 9.24 Formalize a toolbox for restoration and reuse of 5 existing structures, prioritizing historic structures. - 9.25 Formalize a process with neighborhoods and Mecklenburg County to program new and existing public spaces with culturally relevant activities.

-- 9.26 Encourage innovative urban design, placemaking, and preservation strategies along commercial and cultural corridors to maintain and enhance landscapes and public spaces. - 9.27 Develop a Preservation Plan that identifies places, traditions, landscapes, and buildings that tell the full story of the City's history and outlines future direction for celebrating and enhancing the unique physical character, cultural values, and social identity of the City. - 9.28 Support public outreach efforts to notify residents of vulnerable neighborhoods of City programs of programs that help avoid displacement, such as aging-in-place programs. - 9.29 Provide design guidance for infill and redevelopment projects in Charlotte's historic neighborhoods and other cherished places.
+- 9.26 Encourage innovative urban design, placemaking, and preservation strategies along commercial and cultural corridors to maintain and enhance landscapes and public spaces. - 9.27 Develop a Preservation Plan that identifies places, traditions, landscapes, and buildings that tell the full story of the City's history and outlines future direction for celebrating and enhancing the unique physical character, cultural values, and social identity of the City.